Germany: Gorillas delivery riders protest unfavorable working conditions | DW | 20.07.2021

 "In workers' chat groups there were messages about workers falling off their bikes," Pomeranzed said.
 "And there were no jackets at that time.
 The jackets we got arrived in March and reached all the warehouses by April."

-Eventually, workers at two warehouses started a strike which grew until the company called off work for the week.
-In the months that followed a group of Gorillas workers created the workers collective.
+Eventually, workers at two warehouses started a strike, which grew until the company called off work for the week.
+In the months that followed, a group of Gorillas workers created the collective.
 On June 3, a general assembly was held to elect an electoral council, which plans to organize elections for a legal workers council.

-The Gorillas Workers Collective escalated protests last month after hundreds of employees complained that their paychecks were inaccurate — most saying they were paid less than they were owed.
+The Gorillas Workers Collective escalated protests in June, after hundreds of employees complained that their paychecks were inaccurate — most saying they were paid less than they were owed.

-"Every month I have been paid less than I'm owed," said Gorillas rider Kristopher Goanez.
+"Every month I have been paid less than I'm owed," Gorillas rider Kristopher Goanez said.
 "Last month I was finally paid 40 hours that I was owed from three months ago."

 The scope of the issue was made clear when a popular meme account (@GorillasRiderLife) began sharing messages from riders who claimed they were underpaid.

-"We realized there was a necessity for union and community within the riders and warehouse workers," said a creator of @GorillasRiderLife.
+"We realized there was a necessity for union and community within the riders and warehouse workers," a creator of @GorillasRiderLife said.
 "And we had randomly landed into filling this void."

 On June 28, members of the collective and concerned employees protested in front of the company's headquarters in Prenzlauer Berg.

-"We are here to listen...we need to keep this communication going," Sümer told the protestors, "And I support that you are here to act."
+"We are here to listen. ...
+We need to keep this communication going," Sümer told the protesters.
+"And I support that you are here to act."

 Many Gorillas warehouses lack cargo bikes, forcing riders to carry large loads of groceries on their backs.
 Numerous riders have reported back injuries after working for the company for six months or more.

-"I was injured while carrying a heavy order," said Gorillas rider Fernando Bolanos.
+"I was injured while carrying a heavy order," Gorillas rider Fernando Bolanos said.
 He was diagnosed with cervicobrachial syndrome.
 "My doctor sees many riders because she speaks Spanish.
 She told me this injury is common among Gorillas employees."

 Some Gorillas warehouses are equipped with cargo bikes, but most riders are given bikes with no cargo-carrying components.
-In Bolanos's case, baskets were actually removed from riders' bikes.
+Bolanos said in his case baskets had been removed from riders' bikes.

 "The reason, I was told, was because riders taking deliveries on the baskets meant that people couldn't see the Gorillas logo," Bolanos said.